gosub-com/Zurfur/README.md

     pub afun mut Read(data mut Span<byte>) int error  youdo

-Exceptional cases can be recovered, but they should never be used intentionally.
+Exceptional cases are programming errors, and should not be used intentionally.
+They unwind the stack, cleanup after themselves, and stay memory safe.
+They can be recovered, but care should be taken when recovering and they always generate a stack trace.

 ## Interfaces